-But I finally realized what’s missing from all that swiping and double tapping garbage that we’ve allowed present day dating standards to convince us we depend on for human interaction.
+But I finally realized what’s missing from the swiping and double tapping garbage that we’ve allowed present day dating standards to convince us we depend on.

 At a yoga festival recently (sup Wildvibes!), in the closing ceremony, they asked us to hold hands with a stranger and look them in the eyes for a few minutes.
 No words.
 No laughing.
 Just two softened sets of eyes showing up for each other without interruption, in complete silence.
 I can say for certain that it was utterly dismantling, letting someone see me that way, without my body armor.

-And you know why it’s alarming?
+You know why it’s alarming?
 Because we’re used to seeing people behind a screen and judging them based on six curated photos, a well-punctuated bio, and the perfect entry line.
 Unless their entry line sucks.
 In which case we dismiss them entirely.
-Imagine if we let that bullshit fly in the flesh.
+Imagine if we let that fly in the flesh.
 Imagine saying, “Hi, how’s it going?” or some other “wrong” opener over drinks.
-Now, imagine your friend/date/person-you-find-attractive-but-you’re-too-afraid-to-say-it-out-loud just got up and walked away mid-convo?
+Now, imagine your friend/acquaintance/person-you-want-to-date-but-you’re-too-afraid-to-say-it-out-loud just got up and walked away mid-convo?
 Imagine being written off that quickly in real time.
 It would be ABSURD.
-But that’s what we’re doing to each other, and it’s a real bummer.
+That’s what we’re doing to each other, and it’s a real bummer.

-We have these platforms where we’re constantly sharing our highlight reels, myself included.
+We have these platforms where we’re constantly sharing our highlight reels.
 We’re asking people to fall in love with our sunsets, and our concerts, and our cocktails without the context of whom these experiences belong to and what we’ve gone through to get here.
-And that gritty “how we got here” stuff matters way more to me, especially if I’m dealing with another human that I want to stand to be around for longer than 5 minutes.
+It’s low risk to show people the parts of life we already know they like.
+But with low risk comes low reward.
+That gritty “how we got here” stuff?
+That’s the stuff that matters, especially if I’m dealing with another human that I want to be around for longer than 5 minutes.